The Beautiful Jokulsarlon Glacier Lagoon Iceland

 Visit Iceland's most famous glacier lagoon

-This glacier lagoon, with its striking landscape, offers a unique experience on the island.
+This glacier lagoon, with its striking landscape, is one of the highlights of Iceland's nature.
 No wonder it is a must-visit destination on your next trip to Iceland.
-As you can see, there is plenty to do at the beautiful Jökulsárlón Glacier Lagoon and if you stick to our advice, you’ll have the time of your life!
+As you can see, there is plenty to do at the beautiful Jökulsárlón Glacier Lagoon and if you stick to our advice and hire your campervan in Iceland, you’ll have the time of your life!